deniskyashif/blog/content/posts/2019-12-03-csharp-concurrency-channels.md

 - [GitHub Repo] (https://github.com/deniskyashif/trydotnet-channels) with the interactive examples
 - [Exploring System.Threading.Channels](https://ndportmann.com/system-threading-channels/) - goes into detail about the Channels' API and does a performance benchmark
 - [C# Job Queues with Reactive Extensions and Channels](https://michaelscodingspot.com/c-job-queues-with-reactive-extensions-and-channels/) - a comprehensive series of articles comparing several job queue implementations by Michael Shpilt
-- [Concurrency in C# Cookbook](https://stephencleary.com/book/) by Stephen Cleary - my go to resource for concurrent C#, highly recommended
+- [Concurrency in C# Cookbook](https://stephencleary.com/book/) by Stephen Cleary - my highly recommended go-to reference for concurrent C#